 - radial engines required less sophisticated cooling than in-line engines with their pipes and radiators, and thus were more sturdy in battle;

-|The captured Focke-Wulf Fw 190A-3 of III/JG 2 Richtofen (Armin Faber) at RAF Pembrey, June 1942.|
+|The captured Focke-Wulf Fw 190A-3 of III/JG 2 Richthofen (Armin Faber) at RAF Pembrey, June 1942.|

-The first production series, the Fw 190 A-1, went into service in July 1941.
+The Fw-190 A-1The first production series, the Fw 190 A-1, went into service in July 1941.
 After the pilots became familiar with it, the A-1 encountered Supermarine Spitfire Mark V's in September 1941.
 The armament of four machine guns, though, was lacking, as the standards of the day required both machine guns and 20 mm cannon.
 The cannon, along with some improved engines, were included in subsequent "A" versions which included specific types for different purposes (fighter-bomber).
 The Fw 190 A series stretched out to 1943, with a maximum speed of 389 mph (626 km/hr) at altitude.

 The Allies, of course, noticed the new German fighter immediately.
-It was obviously an excellent design with high performance, and a tough customer for the Spitfires.
-Fw 190s were considered superior to the Bf 109s at lower altitudes where many interceptions took place.
+It was obviously an excellent design with high performance and a tough customer for the Spitfires.
+The FW 190s were considered superior to the Bf 109s at lower altitudes where many interceptions took place.
 The competition spurred both the Allies' designers and the Luftwaffe to continue enhancing their designs.
 The plane was considered so special that the British planned a special operation to capture one from France, but then one literally fell into their hands without any effort at all.

 The Fw-190 F/GBy 1943, the Fw 190A series was considered mature and at least the equal of the older Bf 109, though the two fighters were roughly interchangeable.
 It had some potential that the Bf 109 did not, though, and among those was its usefulness as a fighter-bomber.
 Tank developed the Fw 190F and Fw 190G which involved more than just minor series enhancements.